bryanbandela/troooc/error.md

 3. Error when nodemon restart
    When the server file is not the last file to be saved nodemon will crash.

+4. Promise not handled
+   When try & catch is not used for async/await